NBPub/BeatLog/docs/Features/Report.md

 </details>

-*it is unlikely that you will do harm to your database with bad **fail2ban Home Ignores** setting, but it is probably that your Report will not load and result in a 500 error.
+*<sup>1</sup> It is unlikely that you will do harm to your database with a bad **fail2ban Home Ignores** setting, but it is probable that your Report will not load and result in a 500 error.
 Container logs may help*

 ### Custom Dates